surbhisinha12/JavaScript_beginners/README.md

 Javascript, HTML
 ## How to Clone?

-Install my-project by cloning this project'repository
+Install my-project by cloning this project's repository